 top of page

-'What Endures' - Inaugural Exhibition at Boleskine House, Inverness-shire
+'What Endures' - Inaugural Exhibition at Boleskine House

 Colorful geometric painting.
 Mountain shapes with purple, pink, and green triangles against a vibrant teal and black background.
 Abstract and striking.
 Visual Artist and Psychotherapist Andrew Phillips.
 Exhibited at Boleskine House.